Arms are every fitness buff’s pride and joy. The ‘Show’ muscles as they call it. The ‘gunz’ or the ‘Pythons’ in gym bro lingo.

 - Flex your biceps.

-- It must be straight, not bent.
+- Ensure the tape is straight, not bent.

 If done right, this number is your upper arm size.